Cardinals vs. Giants Player Props Betting Odds

 Gorman Stats

-- Gorman has five doubles, six home runs, 11 walks and 22 RBI (22 total hits).
-He has stolen one base.
+- Nolan Gorman has 23 hits with five doubles, six home runs, 12 walks and 22 RBI.
+He's also stolen one base.

 Gorman Recent Games